Spirulina Benefits, Nutrition, Dosage, Side Effects and FAQs

 These findings have been backed up in several meta-analyses.

-A 2022 study indicated that spirulina may benefit both muscle strength as well as endurance.
+A 2022 study published in Frontiers in Nutrition indicated that spirulina may benefit both muscle strength as well as endurance.

 Meanwhile, a 2020 study showed that supplementing with spirulina could improve oxygen uptake during an arm cycling exercise.
 Researchers said that it could behave like an ergogenic aid to improve overall athletic performance.

-Studies indicate that spirulina may help treat allergic rhinitis, as it benefits the body by reducing the inflammation that causes people to experience sinus problems.
-Compared to placebo trials, spirulina is effective at reducing itching, nasal discharge, nasal congestion and sneezing.
+Studies have revealed that this algae may help treat allergic rhinitis, as spirulina benefits the body by reducing the inflammation that causes people to experience sinus problems.
+Compared to placebo trials, it is effective at reducing itching, nasal discharge, nasal congestion and sneezing.

-A 2020 study demonstrated that spirulina was more effective than an antihistamine called cetirizine to deal with allergies and allergic rhinitis as well as decrease inflammation.
+A 2020 study demonstrated that it was more effective than an antihistamine called cetirizine to deal with allergies and allergic rhinitis, as well as decrease inflammation.

 Animal research relays that this algae superfood helped suppress “light-induced photoreceptor death, retinal degeneration, and subsequent visual impairment.”
 It’s believed this is due to the beta-carotene in spirulina.